js1972/KnowlegeRepository/hcp/readme.md

 ## 2017-05-07
 1. Sometimes after restart, I need to Maven->Update project or else the servlet could not be successfully instantiated again!
+2. workaround does not work for resources in HCP?!
+Verified, workaround can still works if the web application is started in local server, but does not work in HCP.